moschotto/OpenTX_GPS_Telemetry/README.md

 1. copy the GPS folder (inculding subfolders) to /WIDGETS/GPS
 2. copy GPS stats T16.lua to /SCRIPTS/TOOLS
-3. :exclamation: make sure that the /LOGS/ folder exists
+3. :exclamation: make sure that the /LOGS/ folder exists.
+If not, create it
 4. Setup "1/2" widget screen and select "GPS"
 5. Make sure GPS, speed, alt sensors have been discovered within the telemetry menu/screen of opentx/edgetx